 - Going to the park can become an entire day out.

-- Playing outside all day means my kids look like street urchins and the bathwater is a very questionable colour once they are clean.
+- Playing outside all day means my kids look like street urchins and the bathwater at the end of the day is a very questionable colour.

 - The snack cupboard needs replenishing daily.